Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

     ![Screenshot of the Advisor All recommendations page. ](./images/az-900-103.png)

-1. Notice that from the **Alerts** in the left navigation pane, you can create alerts.
+1. Notice that from the **Alerts (Preview)** in the left navigation pane, you can create alerts.

    ![](./images/az-900-104.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
+> - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help.

 <validation step="8f9add24-dede-42e6-97b7-e058d986c0a4" />